Pointwise convergence in nilmanifolds along smooth functions of polynomial growth: Introduction and main results

+An example of a Hardy field that satisfies the above property is the Hardy field of Pfaffian functions (for the definition, see, for instance, \cite[Section 2]{tsinas}).

-It follows from the results in \cite{tsinas} that, if the functions $a_1,...,a_k$ are as in Theorem \ref{equidistribution} (actually, this condition can be weakened), then for any ergodic measure preserving system $(X,\m,T)$ and bounded functions $f_1,...,f_k$, the averages converge in the $L^2$-sense to the product of the integrals $\int f_1 d\m \cdots \int f_k d\m$.
+It follows from the results in \cite{tsinas} that, if the functions $a_1,...,a_k$ are as in Theorem \ref{equidistribution} (actually, the $t^{\e}$ term can be replaced with the optimal term $\log t$), then for any ergodic measure preserving system $(X,\m,T)$ and bounded functions $f_1,...,f_k$, the averages converge in the $L^2$-sense to the product of the integrals $\int f_1 d\m\cdot ...\cdot \int f_k d\m$.
 The methods used in that article cannot work when there are linear dependencies between the functions $a_1,...,a_k$ (since they rely on the joint ergodicity results from \cite{Frajoint}).
-Therefore, in order to prove Theorem \ref{simple}, we have to tackle the problem of convergence in nilmanifolds.
-Besides, we can prove the stronger result of pointwise convergence when the system $(X,\m,T)$ is a nilsystem.
-We remark here that the optimal restrictions on the functions $a_1,...,a_k$ in Theorem \ref{simple} are conjectured to be that the functions are good for convergence when the system $(X,\m,T)$ is a rotation on some torus $\T^d$.
-More precisely, we have the following: \begin{conjecture} Let $a_1,...,a_k$ be functions in $\mathcal{H}$ such that for all real numbers $t_1,...,t_k\in [0,1)$, the averages converge.
-Then, for any measure preserving system $(X,\m,T)$ and functions $f_1,...,f_k\in L^{\infty}(\m)$, the averages converge in $L^2(\m)$ and, if $(X,\m,T)$ is a nilsystem, then those averages converge pointwise. \end{conjecture}
+Therefore, in order to prove Theorem \ref{simple}, we have to show that the Host-Kra factors are characteristic for these averages, reduce the problem to nilmanifolds using the Host-Kra structure theorem (see Theorem \ref{structure} in Section \ref{background}) and then tackle the problem of mean convergence in nilmanifolds.
+The first part of the above argument follows from the results in \cite{tsinas} (see Proposition \ref{factors}), while Theorem \ref{pointwise} gives the stronger result of pointwise convergence when the system $(X,\m, T)$ is a nilsystem.
+We comment here that the optimal restrictions on the functions $a_1,...,a_k$ in Theorem \ref{simple} are expected to be that the functions are good for convergence when the system $(X,\m, T)$ is a rotation on some torus $\T^d$.
+A refuted conjecture of Frantzikinakis appears in \cite[Problem 22]{Fraopen}, although the statement needs to be changed to the following (personal communication): \begin{conjecture} Let $a_1,...,a_k$ be functions in $\mathcal{LE}$ (or any other Hardy field) such that for all real numbers $t_1,...,t_k\in [0,1)$, the averages converge.
+Then, for any measure preserving system $(X,\m,T)$ and functions $f_1,...,f_k\in L^{\infty}(\m)$, the averages converge in $L^2(\m)$ and, if $(X,\m,T)$ is a nilsystem and the functions $f_1,...,f_k$ are continuous, then those averages converge pointwise everywhere. \end{conjecture}

-\begin{remark*}It can be shown that the above condition on the exponentials of the involved sequences is not sufficient, if we substitute the Hardy sequences by other more general sequences. \end{remark*}
+\begin{remark}It can be shown that the above condition on the exponentials of the involved sequences is not sufficient if we replace the Hardy sequences with other, more general, sequences.
+Indeed, \cite[Theorem B]{FraLeWie} provides an example of a sequence $a(n)$, such that for $a_1(n)=a(n)$ and $a_2(n)=2a(n)$, the averages converge for any $t_1,t_2\in [0,1)$, but the ergodic averages do not converge in mean. \end{remark}